 I have to admit it has been a great experience all the way through.
 Now when I get home from work I sit at the waters’ edge and drink coffee with my wife.
 My kids come out in their own time and tell me about their day.
 Carving out this little sanctuary in the busy world has worked wonders for my stress level.
 It also provides a welcoming, tranquil atmosphere for my family to gather and talk.

 Creating your very own sanctuary to recharge your batteries and ponder all the things life throws at you is really not that difficult.
-When you’re ready to start your project, see our build a water garden guide and begin your journey.
+When you’re ready to start yours check out our how to build a pond tutorial and begin your journey.
 If you’re not sure what you will need to begin, complete kits can be found in our pond shop.
 They have everything you need to get started.

 Life goes by in a hurry, I hope you are as fortunate as I have been to capture the moment and create memories with your family.
 Remember the larger or more difficult the family bonding activities are, the more powerful memory they create.